dotnet/source-build/Documentation/RepoApi.md

 This list of actions can be added to in the future as more scenarios are implemented.

+source-build formats arguments using a style that is compatible with MSBuild.
+The reasoning for this is that the majority of repos have an MSBuild based build system.
+Using this format will allow for arguments to easily be passed through to MSBuild.
+Similarly, both action and parameter arguments are case-insensitive, just like MSBuild default behavior.

+Actions will take the form of `-t:ActionName`, just like MSBuild targets are passed to `msbuild.exe`.

 ### Parameters

-Each action above will take a set of parameters used to pass information into the action and control its behavior. source-build formats the parameters using a style that is compatible with MSBuild.
-The reasoning for this is that the majority of repos have an MSBuild based build system.
-Using this format will allow for parameters to easily be passed through to MSBuild.
+Each action above will take a set of parameters used to pass information into the action and control its behavior.

 Parameters will take the form of `-p:ParameterName=ParameterValue`, just like MSBuild properties are passed to `msbuild.exe`.
 One slight variation here is the usage of `-p` instead of `/p`.
-MSBuild supports both forms, but source-build chooses `-p` because it meets [POSIX recommendations](https://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html) for command line parameters.
+MSBuild supports both forms, but source-build chooses `-p` because it meets [POSIX recommendations](https://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html) for command line parameters and avoids any confusion with file paths on Unix machines.

-In order to avoid conflicts between existing MSBuild properties used by the repos and the properties passed in by source-build, source-build will append a prefix to every property it passes in: `DotNet_`.
+In order to avoid conflicts between existing MSBuild properties used by the repos and the properties passed in by source-build, source-build will append a prefix to every property it passes in: `DotNet`.

 #### Detecting build from source

 The first parameter used by source-build will be a value indicating whether the build is being performed in "source only" mode.
 This means repos cannot use tools/packages/references that haven't already been built by the current build.

-`-p:DotNet_BuildFromSource=true`
+`-p:DotNetBuildFromSource=true`

 Some repos build more projects than is necessary to build the .NET Core stack.
 For example, the `dotnet/roslyn` repo builds the C# compiler, which is needed, but it also builds Visual Studio extensions, which aren't needed.
 These VS extensions